 You could tell he was not prepared for that answer – not because I held a traditional sexual ethic (he suspected that as soon as he walked in the door), but because holding that view came from the same mouth telling him that he mattered, his story was worth listening to, and that he deserved more than a 20-minute response.
 By God’s grace and the power of the Holy Spirit, I think I was an example of what speaking both truth and love looks like.
 What I hadn’t appreciated until that moment was how disorienting it must have been for someone not used to it.

-If you only hear affirmations from your transgender friends, and shame from Christians, meeting a person who fits neither category is shocking.
+If you only hear affirmations from your friends and shame from Christians, meeting a person who fits neither category is shocking.
 It’s a powerful apologetic to the false narrative many people have about Christianity as a religion of shame.

 Finally, prepare your people, your structures, your by-laws, and your volunteers to speak the truth and love at all times.
 For our church, that has meant adding details to our by-laws about transgenderism and creating new policies and procedures for our childcare and student ministries.
-It has also meant training our volunteers not to be surprised when an eight-year-old identifies as transgender, how to accommodate and communicate truth to them, and pass that information up the chain.
+It has also meant training our volunteers not to be surprised when an eight-year-old identifies as transgender, how to communicate truth to that student in love, and how to pass important information up the chain to church leaders.

 If you are a youth or children’s pastor, I would encourage you to be on the frontline, proactively preparing your church.
-It is likely your ministries will be the first to pastor transgender and other sexual minorities.
+It is likely your ministries will be the first to pastor people struggling with these difficult concerns.